Best Sleeping Bag 2025

 Versatility | 5

-Overall - The best lightweight option for long hikes in warmer conditions
+Overall - The top choice for minimizing weight in warmer conditions

 Big Agnes Torchlight 20